GigioBagigi0/real-reviews-generator/README.md

 # ARG - ALL REVIEW GENERATOR

-ARG is an open-source site for generating point-based (topic) reviews for educational purposes only
+ARG is an open-source site for generating point-based (topic) real reviews for educational purposes only

 ## Installation